tnebooks/10th-science/questions/science/atoms-and-molecules/amu.md

 ---
 choices:
-  - Mass of a C-12 atom
+  - "Mass of a C-12 atom"
-  - Mass of a hydrogen atom
+  - "Mass of a hydrogen atom"
-  - Mass of O-16 atom
+  - "Mass of O-16 atom"
 answers:
-  - 1/12th of the mass of a C-12 atom
+  - "1/12th of the mass of a C-12 atom"
 ---